rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 ### Wrapping up (again)

-This time, we created a custom `<MagicInput>` component that first allowed us to use `v-model`, leverage reactivity using `ref` and `computed` and also execute custom logic.
+This time, we created a custom `<MagicInput>` component that allowed us to use `v-model`, leverage reactivity using `ref` and `computed` and also execute custom logic.
 We can now use our custom component as follows.

 ```javascript
 // Home.vue